 We take reasonable steps to hold hard copy and electronic records of your personal information in a secure manner to ensure that it is protected from misuse, interference and loss, and unauthorised access, modification or disclosure.

 We will destroy or de-identify your personal information once it is no longer needed for a valid purpose or required to be kept by law.

 The purposes for which we collect, hold, use and disclose personal information

 In general, we will collect, hold, use and disclose personal information for the purposes of providing or offering legal services to you, to enhance and develop our relationship with you and to comply with certain laws and regulations.

 We will, wherever possible, keep all personal information strictly confidential.
-However, in the course of providing legal services, we may need to disclose personal information to other third parties, including other parties involved in a matter, other law firms, barristers, conveyancers, government departments such as the Lands Titles Office or Australian Securities and Investments Commission, and courts and tribunals.
+However, in the course of providing legal services, we may need to disclose personal information to other third parties, including other parties involved in a matter, other law firms, barristers, conveyancers, government departments such as the Lands Titles Office, Australian Securities and Investments Commission, Office of the Australian Information Commissioner and courts and tribunals.
 The precise personal information required to be provided will vary depending on the circumstances requiring disclosure of that personal information.

 We may also use and disclose personal information about you:

 - for purposes necessary or incidental to the provision of legal services